PalugaAlexandru/portofoliu-palugaalexandru/README.md

 - 🌦 [Weather App](https://palugaalexandru.github.io/weather-app/) – A simple and responsive weather application built with JavaScript.
 It allows users to search for any city and displays real-time weather data including temperature, weather condition, humidity, and wind speed.
 The app fetches data from a public weather API and updates the interface dynamically based on user input.
 - 🌗 [Dark Mode Toggle](https://palugaalexandru.github.io/dark-mode-toggle/) – A minimal JavaScript feature that allows users to switch between light and dark themes.
 It uses local storage to remember the selected theme across sessions, providing a better and personalized user experience.
 - ✊🖐✌ [Rock Paper Scissors Game](https://palugaalexandru.github.io/rock-paper-scissors-game/) – A classic game built with vanilla JavaScript.
 Users can play against the computer with real-time results and simple animations.
 Fun and interactive project showcasing event handling and basic game logic.
+- 📊 [Loading Bar](https://palugaalexandru.github.io/loading-bar/) – A basic JavaScript project that simulates a loading process with a progressing visual bar.
+It demonstrates DOM updates, timing functions, and smooth UI feedback.

 More projects coming soon!✨